awgn/ass/README.md

 It can be used through vim or interactively as a shell command.
 It supports gcc and clang compilers, libstdc++ and the newer libc++ library.
 It features precompiled headers and tab completion for commands, files and C++ identifiers.

-C++ statements are evaluated on the fly, possibly using the source code loaded, no matter if it is about a complete piece of code or a class declaration.
+C++ statements are evaluated on the fly, possibly using the source code loaded, no matter if it is about a test including the main function or a class declaration.
+Namespaces are automatically deducted parsing the code and made available with using namespace declarations.

 In addition, ASSi provides some C++ goodies that allow you to test code quickly.
 It provides an oracle class and allows to show STL containers, tuples, smart pointers, chrono, streamable types etc.